michellevit/Production-Planner/README.txt

 -----------
 14. To Do
--Redesign navigation (left sidebar)
+-Heroku: can't refresh on frontend pages (other than index.html) -Redesign navigation (left sidebar)
 -Redesign 'Open Orders' + 'All Orders' (inspiration from SR) -Add 'invoiced' field/icon